 - Blood Sugar Levels: Because of the inadequate breakdown of glycogen into glucose, hypoglycemia can occur, and seizures may arise if this is severe and untreated.

 - Phenotypic Appearance: The above signs and symptoms lead to a “typical” phenotypic appearance for the GHD patient.
-Thus, and short stature, patients, have a chubby presence, and usually a high-pitched voice.
-They may seem precocious because their appearance suggests a younger child but their speech and abilities are that of an older child.
+Thus, patients of short stature have a chubby presence and usually a high-pitched voice.
+They may seem precocious because their appearance suggests a younger child, but their speech and abilities are that of an older child.

 Treatment: